polivucci/smartsensingFM/README.md

   name: Course Name
 ---

-# "Smart sensing in fluid mechanics" (SSFM) course page
+# Welcome to "Smart sensing in fluid mechanics" (SSFM)

 This page supports the course at the Institute of Fluid Mechanics (ISM).
 Useful resources: